 - red and inflamed skin on the side of your big toe

-- your big toe turns toward your
+- your big toe turning toward your other toes

 - thick skin on the underside of your big toe

 - calluses on your second toe

 - foot pain that may be persistent or come and go

 - difficulty moving your big toe

 The pain associated with a bunion might make it difficult to walk.
 See your doctor if you experience: